bigeasy/prolific/prolific.supervisor/README.md

-Prolific Supervisor
+## Prolific Supervisor

-Run a project under the supervision of a Prolific log collector.
+This is a defunct module in the Prolific logging framework.
+It has been replaced by `prolific`.